Advanced Medical and Cosmetic Dermatology

 Medical & Cosmetic Dermatology located in Stamford, CT

-Atopic dermatitis, also referred to as eczema, is a chronic skin condition marked by dry and itchy skin.
+Is your skin dry, itchy, and red?
+Your skin problem may not be from the dry winter weather but eczema, a common chronic skin condition.
 Samuel Gettler, MD, a board-certified dermatologist at Advanced Medical and Cosmetic Dermatology in Stamford, Connecticut, is an expert at treating children and adults with eczema.
 Call the office or schedule an appointment online today.

-Atopic dermatitis, also known as eczema, is a common skin condition that affects up to 15 million people in the United States.
+Eczema, also known as atopic dermatitis, is a common skin condition that affects up to 15 million people in the United States.
 It makes your skin dry, red, itchy, and bumpy.

 The skin condition disrupts your skin’s barrier system, making it more sensitive and vulnerable to infections and dryness.

 Common factors that may lead to eczema include:

 Immune system overreaction

 People with eczema have an immune system that overreacts to certain substances that touch the skin, causing inflammation.

 If you have a family history of eczema or any other type of dermatitis, then you may be more likely to have the immune system reaction that causes the inflammation.
 This is also true for people with a family history of allergies or asthma.